 ASVAB Practice Test by ABC E-learning is a free browser/web platform that provides people with unique ASVAB training and testing services.
 Our ASVAB practice questions and tests have been collected carefully and all based on the real ASVAB test format.
 Let's fulfill your knowledge to get 100% ready for your coming ASVAB exam!

 ASVAB stands for Armed Services Vocational Aptitude Battery - a multiple-choice test developed by the Department of Defense and is used to evaluate your mental aptitude for enlistment in the United States Army.
-The ASVAB also decides which Military Occupational Specialties (MOS) you qualify for.
+The ASVAB test also decides which Military Occupational Specialties (MOS) you qualify for.
 Candidates can take the Military ASVAB test in a computerized version at a Military Entrance Processing Station (MEPS) or in a paper version at various Military Entrance Test (MET) sites around the country or at high schools and colleges.

 The Military ASVAB test is a combination of 9 subsections that are crafted to carefully measure a test taker's academic prowess and technical aptitude.
 All sections and what they cover are listed below:

-As mentioned above, there are nine sections on the ASVAB that all calculate your total score.
+As mentioned above, there are nine sections on the ASVAB exam that all calculate your total score.
 However, four of them have been considered more important and make up the Armed Forces Qualifications Test (AFQT) score.
 This score ranges from 0 to 100 and a minimum score is required to join in military service, although the minimum score differs branch by branch.
 Your scores in four critical areas: Arithmetic Reasoning, Word Knowledge, Paragraph Comprehension, and Mathematics Knowledge make up your Armed Forces Qualifying Test (AFQT) score.
-The other five areas in the ASVAB are General Science, Electronics Information, Auto and Shop Information, Mechanical Comprehension, and Assembling Objects.
+The other five areas in the ASVAB test are General Science, Electronics Information, Auto and Shop Information, Mechanical Comprehension, and Assembling Objects.
 Your scores in these 5 areas will determine how suitable you are for certain military occupational specialties and Enlistment Bonuses.
 A high score will increase your chances of joining the specialty/job and signing the bonus you want.
 The U.S. Army also converts the ASVAB test scores into 10 other composite score areas (line scores) that determine what MOS you may qualify for: